 Each of these groups of fee simple row houses was built to preside over the separate small parks on which they sit.
-The lots for the first group sit at the south end of a two block park in the middle of a residential neighborhood.
-The lots were 3200 square feet, 32' wide and to the south.
-The guest units flank an exterior stair.
-All rooms of the 100 feet deep.
+The lots for the first group sit at the south end of a two block park in the middle of a 100 feet deep.
 The houses were to be between 2000 square feet and 2800 square feet, to include a main house, and a detached garage and garage apartment facing a street at the rear of the lots.
 The program also required a mid lot garden.